Overview of Programs

 - VERY IMPORTANT POINT: If the student is awarded his/her degree without the TP declaration officially noted on his/her academic transcript, the awarded degree CANNOT and WILL NOT be amended to include the TP option.

 Graduates: Individuals holding an undergraduate degree must apply to the School of Professional Development for admission to the appropriate Master of Arts in Teaching (MAT) program.
 Applications should be submitted early in the semester before anticipated commencement of study.
 Students interested in the graduate program in TESOL should apply to the Department of Linguistics through the Graduate School.
-Applicants to the MAT programs must have an undergraduate major in the field or a course of study equivalent to such a major.
+Applicants to the MAT programs must have an undergraduate major in the field or a course of study equivalent to such a major, and must have taken the Graduate Record Exam (GRE; general test, not subject test), within the last 5 years.

 At both the undergraduate and graduate levels, students must be admitted to the program before they will be permitted to register for the core pedagogy courses.
 Many programs have additional application requirements that are detailed below.English